wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= Version 3.2.1 =
+**Recommended Update** : Fixed `update_options()` method that wasn't adding missing options as it should.
+Added the "Include Empty Open Graph Meta Tags" option.

 = Version 3.2 =
-**RECOMMENDED UPDATE** : Fixed social button links on index webpages, improved the sanitation and options handling code, added a check for NextGEN Gallery image IDs in the content.
+Fixed social button links on index webpages, improved the sanitation and options handling code, added a check for NextGEN Gallery image IDs in the content.

 = Version 3.1.1 =
 Fixed variable reference in widget.
 Added informational box when upgrading options.